danog/MadelineProto/docs/TD_docs/methods/getUserProfilePhotos.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Returns profile photos of the user.
-Result of this query can't be invalidated, so it must be used with care
+Result of this query may be outdated: some photos may be already deleted

 ### Params: